Metod Trobec: Chronology of murders

 In the spring of 1976, Trobec met 18-year-old Vida Markovčič, a retailer's apprentice, at a bar in Ljubljana.
 He offered to take her on a ride with his motorcycle and drove to the homestead, where he severely beat, raped and strangled her.
 Her white flip-flops, a piece of her dress, identification documents and a photograph were later found in Trobec's homestead.

 On March 25, 1977, Trobec met 53-year-old pensioner and part-time cleaner Marjana Cankar at a Nama department store in Ljubljana.
 It is unclear what exactly transpired between the two, but it is presumed that she was raped and killed at the homestead in Dolenja Vas sometime that same day or the day after.
 Her coat and a burnt gold chain with a heart were later found there, while other personal items were found at the homestead in Spodnja Bela.
-Trobec would later use her a key she had to rob a crafting cooperative she used to work at.
+Trobec would later use a key she had to rob a crafting cooperative she used to work at.

-On March 20, 1978, 21-year-old Urška Brečko, a bartender at an inn in Črnivec, went missing near the Ljubljana Train Station while out an errand for her mother.
+On March 20, 1978, 21-year-old Urška Brečko, a bartender at an inn in Črnivec, went missing near the Ljubljana Train Station while out on an errand for her mother.
 After failing to appear at work the following day, her mother reported her missing to the police station in Sevnica.
-Both authorities and concerned citizens began a large scale search for her near the Sava river, in Okroglice and even abroad, but were unable to find anything.
+Both authorities and concerned citizens began a large-scale search for her near the Sava river, in Okroglice and even abroad, but were unable to find anything.
 It would later emerge that she had been picked up by Trobec at the train station and driven back to the homestead in Dolenja Vas, where he killed her.
 Her keys to the back door, to the inn's hallway and to the closet in her room would later be found at the crime scene.

 The fourth victim, 43-year-old alcoholic laborer Ana Plevnik, went missing sometime in the spring of 1978 after meeting Trobec at the Daj-Dam restaurant in Ljubljana.
 Little is known about her case, but it is said that she was killed shortly after Brečko.
 Some of her personal items were found after the Trobecs sold the homestead in Dolenja Vas, while her clothes were later found hidden away in Spodnja Bela.

 The final victim, 33-year-old housekeeper Zorica Nikolić, went missing on November 17, 1978, while on her way to see the doctor.
 Unlike previous victims, she was an acquaintance of Trobec, as the two of them had worked together at the Metalka manufacturing company in Ljubljana.
 Investigators would find the key to her apartment in Štepanjsko naselje where she lived with her sister, and her fur-trimmed coat was found in the possession of Trobec's sister, who lived in Kranj.
 Her mandible, found among the ashes of the masonry oven, was identified by a forensic dental expert as belonging to Nikolić after comparing the teeth to her dental records.